Napam/bounty/README.md

 A tool to calculate flex balance for time tracker programs that does not have flex balance tracking 🙃

-Internally all this program does is to calculate the expected amount of registered work hours and then calculating the difference between the expected amount of work hours and the actual registered worked hours.
-The tricky parts are dealing with holidays, weekends, registered hours that should be ignored (such as overtime).
+Internally all this program does is calculating the difference between the actual end expected work hours.
+The tricky parts that Bounty handles are holidays, weekends, registered hours that should be ignored (such as overtime).

 ### Features: